ronilaukkarinen/tweeten-tweetbot-theme/README.md

 3. Open [theme.css](https://raw.githubusercontent.com/ronilaukkarinen/tweeten-tweetbot-theme/master/theme.css), select all and copy it to clipboard
 4. Add to Advanced > Custom CSS and paste CSS.
 5. Save settings

+## Development

+If you want to contribute to development, here's how:

+1. Fork this repository
+2. Clone your fork
+3. Install dependencies `npm install`
+4. Run `gulp`